ArkylTrulock/Analytics_VYM_AX/SQL_Projects/Netflix_Data_Analysis/README.md

 ### Key Insights & Interpretations:

-**I** A staggering 94.90% of media entries have no director information, indicating incomplete metadata.
+**I:** A staggering 94.90% of media entries have no director information, indicating incomplete metadata.

-**II** The most credited director, Rajiv Chilaka, has seen a sharp 99.23% decline in count compared to the previous dataset.
+**II:** The most credited director, Rajiv Chilaka, has seen a sharp 99.23% decline in count compared to the previous dataset.

 ### Trends & Implications:

-**I** The lack of director attribution may affect content discovery, credibility, and analytics on directorial influence.
+**I:** The lack of director attribution may affect content discovery, credibility, and analytics on directorial influence.

 **II:** The decline in counts for most directors suggests possible content removals or shifts in production focus.

 ### Actionable Takeaways:

-**I** Improving metadata completeness should be a priority to enhance data accuracy and insights.
+**I:** Improving metadata completeness should be a priority to enhance data accuracy and insights.

-**II** Further analysis is needed to determine if director-related trends impact audience engagement.
+**II:** Further analysis is needed to determine if director-related trends impact audience engagement.

 ### 3. 🔢The Count, 💯Percentage, ⏳Previous Count, 📈📉Percentage Change & 🏅Count Rank Of Director Name Given And Name Not Given[.sql](3_Director_Name_Given_And_Name_Not_Given.sql)